haack/tally/README.md

 1. Write register function for user
 1. Update user's last logged in on login

+1. Disable/enable certain header tabs if not logged in/out

 1. HTML5 location API integration

 1. Feed ordering